shliamin/Genome-Assembler/README.md

 Person 4 - Mutation(en): T2858G (one), Recommendation: Rifampicin
 ```

-Use a seed length of > 10 for the mapping.
+We well use a seed length of > 10 for the mapping.
 Please do not be confused by differences from the reference sequence that only occur in individual reads - this is a realistic dataset and the reads contain sequencing errors.

 ## Error Correction